Kishore4949/Course_INF-502/Assignment3.md

 ```
 ```
 #outputs

+# I am using file.json file to load data.
                    ###MENU###
 1.Search the element by symbol (see all the details).
 2.Search by a property (name, number, row, column) and see the values for that property for all the elements in the table.